Resources of the advantage in quantum illumination: Discord and entanglement: Introduction

 To precisely delineate the roles of entanglement and discord, we adopt a conditional extremal analysis.
 We consider clusters of states with identical advantage and initial discord (or entanglement).
 Then we find the maximum and minimum initial entanglement (or discord) within each cluster.
 We show that for a fixed initial discord, the maximum entanglement increases monotonically with the advantage while such an increment is absent for the minimum entanglement.
 On the other hand, for a fixed initial entanglement, we show that the minimum discord (within each cluster) increases monotonically with the advantage while maximum discord shows such an increment only for the low-advantage regime.
 Therefore, we conclude that higher discord is a necessary (and not always sufficient) resource for higher advantage while higher entanglement is a sufficient (and not necessary) resource for higher advantage.
-Finally, we find a linear dependence between advantage and initial discord in the high-noise regime revealing the role of discord as source of resilience of quantum illumination to noise.